awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-uninstall.md

 1. In **Targets**, choose target managed instances by specifying a tag key and values that are shared by the managed instances, or specify instances by any of seven attributes, including instance ID, platform, and SSM Agent version\.

-1. You can use the advanced options to add comments about the operation, change **Concurrency** and **Error threshold** values in **Rate control**, specify output options, or configure SNS notifications\.
+1. You can use the advanced options to add comments about the operation, change **Concurrency** and **Error threshold** values in **Rate control**, specify output options, or configure Amazon SNS notifications\.
 For more information, see [Running Commands from the Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/rc-console.html) in this guide\.

 1. When you are ready to uninstall the package, choose **Run**, and then choose **View results**\.

-1. In the commands list, choose the **AWS\-ConfigureAWSPackage** command that you ran\.
+1. In the commands list, choose the `AWS-ConfigureAWSPackage` command that you ran\.
 If the command is still in progress, choose the refresh icon in the top\-right corner of the console\.

 1. When the **Status** column shows **Success** or **Failed**, choose the **Output** tab\.